Skip to content

 How to choose meaningful defaults

-• Set default dates that make sense for your process timeline.
+• Set default dates that match your real process timeline - not wishful thinking.

-• Pre-fill text fields with helpful examples or standard formats.
+• Pre-fill text fields with genuine examples or formats people can actually use.

 Why should I keep defaults flexible?